0xcrypto/password-less/README.md

 # Password Less
 A Digital Signature based authentication system to provide a password less user-login experience.

-First meant to be a prototype, Password Less aims to provide signature interface until browsers implement it by default.
+A prototype for Digital Signature based authentication system.

 # Digital Signature Based Authentication System
-PGP like encryption programs used in digitally signing data are best for authenticating users.
-Presently, websites depend on some arbitrary signing process like username-password combinations or otp sent in email or sms which acts like a digital signature but not truly is.
-Digital Signature based authentication system aims to provide a true method of signing in.
+PGP like encryption programs used in signing data/files are best for authenticating purpose.
+Presently, the websites depend on some arbitrary signing procedures like username-password combinations or otp sent in email or sms which are not actually a true signature.
+Digital Signature based Authentication System aims to provide a true method of signing in that is ethical and secure.

+The following model is a rough explanation of Digital Signature based Authentication System.

+### Client Side Authentication
 ![Password Less Workflow](passwordless.png)

+### Client Side Double Check Authentication
+This method follows client side authentication method by checking the authenticity of POSTed unique message.
+This can be accomplished by signing the unique message with private key and then signature can be checked on the server side with public key.
+This ensures that the sign-in request to the server is untampered.

+### Both Side Authentication
+In this method, after the client side authentication, the server sends another encrypted message having timestamp of sign-in to confirm the sign-in (which can also be used to create authentic cookies... maybe unnecessary complexity?).
+The browser then decrypts the timestamp and stores the text.
+This ensures that the server has indeed agreed to sign-in.

+### Both Side Double Check Authentication
+After the both side authentication method, further security can be assured by double checking the encrypted timestamp.
+This can be done by signing (with private key on the server) the encrypted message and send to the browser for authenticity check.
+This ensures that the sign-in confirmation is untampered.

 ## Why Digital Signature Based Authentication System?
 There are many authentication systems out there in the wild.
 Most of them have many flaws: